 When an internal transformer failure occurs, such as a breakdown in the insulation between the windings, it can cause a short circuit or a ground fault, which results in an excessive current flow through the transformer windings.
 If the transformer fuses are functioning correctly, they will detect this excess current and immediately blow, disconnecting the transformer from the electrical supply and preventing further damage to the transformer and surrounding equipment.

-Transformer fuses are sized based on several factors, including the rated voltage of the transformer, the rated current of the transformer, and the available short circuit current in the electrical system.
+Transformer fuses are sized based on several factors including: rated voltage, transformer inrush current, transformer rated current, and the available short circuit current in the electrical system.